wesslen/iviz-rstudio-workshop/README.md

 ### Run R/RStudio Locally

+The cloud is great for workshop materials; but it is limited to only 1GB of memory.
+That's why RStudio Cloud is best only for this workshop, not long term.

-The cloud is great for workshop materials (< 1 GB memory).
-But it may not cut it for personal use (e.g., only < 1 GB).
-It may be a good idea to install R and RStudio locally so you can have the materials for your long-term research/work purposes.
+For bigger projects, install R and RStudio locally so you can have the materials for your long-term research/work purposes.
 To install R/RStudio locally:

 1. Download [R](http://archive.linux.duke.edu/cran/) and [R Studio](https://www.rstudio.com/products/rstudio/download/).

-2. Download this GitHub repo through the Clone or Download button (note, the repo will change over time).
+2. Download this GitHub repo through the Download button or clone.

-If you have Git setup on your computer, you can clone the repo into your current directory.
+If you have Git setup on your computer, you can clone the repo into your current directory via terminal (command line):

 ```{bash}
 git clone https://github.com/wesslen/iviz-rstudio-workshop.git